Casino Injury Lawyers Fort Lauderdale

 - Other dangers on the casino property.
 As noted, casinos in South Florida are usually huge operations.
 When the property is not properly maintained, you may suffer injuries at the swimming pool, using an escalator or elevator or even in the parking garage.

-Injured While in a South Florida Casino?
-Our Lawyers Hold Negligent Casino Owners Responsible
+FREE EVALUATIONInjured While in a FL Casino?
+Our Florida Casino Injury Lawyers Hold Negligent Casino Owners Responsible

 Casinos are an extremely popular aspect of the tourism industry in South Florida, and luxurious operations, such as the expansive Seminole Hard Rock resort and casino in Hollywood, attract thousands of tourists and retired “snowbirds” to the area every day.
 If you went to the casino for a vacation or to have a good time, you are part of a group that contributes exponentially to the South Florida economy, and should not expect to leave in pain and with medical bills piling up.

-At Lawlor, White & Murphey, our casino injury lawyers will handle every aspect of your South Florida casino accident case, including:
+At Lawlor, White & Murphey, our Florida Casino Injury Lawyers will handle every aspect of your South Florida casino accident case, including:

 - Obtaining any video surveillance footage of the area,